JCGithu/StreamNovel/README.md

 A book written by a Twitch stream, god help us all.

-This is part of NANOWRIMO (Write a Novel in A Month) and being written over at [ColloquialOwl on Twitch](https://twitch.tv/colloquialowl)
+This is part of NANOWRIMO (Write a Novel in A Month) and being written over at [ColloquialOwl on Twitch](https://twitch.tv/colloquialowl).

+We need to hit 50,000 words by December.
+Good luck.

 ## __The Novel__